ingwarsw/arquillian-suite-extension/README.md

         <scope>test</scope>
     </dependency>

-Mark one of your test classes with annotation @ArquilianSuiteDeployment along with usual @Deployment annotation on method.
+Mark one of your test classes with annotation @ArquillianSuiteDeployment along with usual @Deployment annotation on method.

-    @ArquilianSuiteDeployment
+    @ArquillianSuiteDeployment
     public class Deployments {

         @Deployment